Oreo Pie Crust Recipe

 To make it easier to press the crust into the pan, I like to use the bottom of a measuring cup.
 It works much better than just using your hands and it helps pack the crumbs down nicely into an even layer.

-Once you’ve pressed the crumbs into your pie dish, you can refrigerate it for a no-bake pie like my No-Bake Oreo Cheesecake pictured above.
-Or you can bake the pie crust for a few minutes to use in a baked pie or in something like these Mini Oreo Cheesecakes.
+Once you’ve pressed the crumbs into your pie dish, you can refrigerate it for a no-bake pie or you can bake the pie crust for a few minutes to use in a baked pie.

 - Add the Oreos to a blender or food processor and process until you have fine crumbs.
 Scoop the crumbs into a mixing bowl and add the melted butter.
 Mix together until all of the crumbs are moistened.

 - Scoop the mixture into a 9-inch pie plate and firmly press it down into an even layer on the bottom and up around the sides of the dish.